jswest/fauxfall-js/README.md

 - Parallaxed/cutout background images

 ### How is it?
 JavaScript through and through.
 Node.js on the back and Backbone.js on the front.
 CSS3 transitions and transforms, so modern browsers only—not even graceful degradation for IE <= 8.
 So there.
+Also, it runs on p 5000.

 ### Who is it?
 Fauxfall is the brainchild of @jswest and Karim, who doesn't, I don't think have a Github, with ample support from @gabeisman. @jswest and @gabeisman will be coding the crap out of it.